chrisquince/STRONG/README.md

 All the steps described below have been compiled for convenience in the install_STRONG.sh script.
 It is mostly silent and all logs are found in install.log.
 This script does not however install any databases.
-So please refer to correponding section for those.
-The script is run as:
+So please refer to corresponding section for those : [Database needed (COG)](#DB_cog)

+Inside the STRONG directory, type the following command:
 ```
 ./install_STRONG.sh
 ```
-From inside the STRONG repo directory.

 #### SPAdes/DESMAN/Bayespath manual installation